Lampião: Bandit leader

 A strange and contradictory piety ran through Lampião's psyche: while robbing and killing people, he also prayed regularly and reverenced the Church and priests.
 He wore many religious symbols on his person; presumably, he invested them with talismanic qualities.
 Like many others in the region he particularly revered Padre Cícero, the charismatic priest of Juazeiro.
 He was noted for his loyalty to those he befriended or to whom he owed a debt of gratitude.
 He generously rewarded his followers and those of the population who shielded or materially helped him (coiteiros), and he was entirely reliable if he gave his word of honour.
 Lampião was capable of acts of mercy and even charity, however, he systematically used terror to achieve his own survival.
 His enmity, once aroused, was implacable and he killed many people merely because they had an association with someone who had displeased him.
 He is recorded as having said "If you have to kill, kill quickly.
 But for me killing a thousand is just like killing one".
 For the cangaceiros murder was not only casual, they took pride in their efficiency in killing.
 They were excellent shots and were skilled in the use of long, narrow knives (nicknamed peixeiras – "fish-filleters") which could be used to dispatch a man quickly.

 Lampião's band attacked small towns and farms in seven states, took hostages for ransom, extorted money by threats of violence, tortured, fire-branded, and maimed; it has been claimed that they killed over 1,000 people and 5,000 head of cattle and raped over 200 women.
+It is also recorded that four men were castrated, two by Lampião himself.
 The band fought the police over 200 times and Lampião was wounded six times.

 Cinematographer Benjamin Abrahão Botto, left, with Maria Bonita and Lampião.